Celebrating family time

 When all is said and done, our family memories and time are the things we cherish the most.

-We'd set this up fairly early on, as much for family occasions and emergencies but also to share family bantz, pics and stories.
-Typically, the kids are all on WhatsApp and the generation before are on WeChat.↩
+We’d set this up fairly early on, as much for family occasions and emergencies but also to share family banter, pics and stories.
+Typically, our generation are all on WhatsApp and the generation before are on WeChat. ↩︎

-We still call ourselves "kids", as much out of habit as well as amusement, despite all of us being adults by any possible definition.
-The previous generation are "adults".
+We still call ourselves “kids”, as much out of habit as well as amusement, despite all of us being adults by any possible definition.
+The previous generation are the “elders” or the “adults”.

-This is particularly evident during dinner where there is a "kid's table" (aka all the cousins) and an adults table (everyone else).
-There are ample alcohol on both table, though our tastes vary to a degree.↩
+This is particularly evident during dinner where there is a “kid’s table” (aka all the cousins) and an adults table (everyone else).
+There are ample alcohol on both table, though our tastes vary to a degree.
+Our food tastes are shared however, and we always leave with a full stomach and full heart. ↩︎ ↩︎

-One clear sign is that we choose to spend time together, whether that is during occasions like Qingming and Christmas, eating out or in at one of our homes or planning and going on holidays together.
-We're doing a cousin's trip to Japan later this year; family trips are not an uncommon event.↩
+One clear sign is that we choose to spend time together, whether that is during family occasions or social occasions.
+We’re doing a cousin’s trip to Japan later this year; family trips are not an uncommon event. ↩︎